Roelanb/cronplus/cronplusui/instructions.md

 can you use the mcpbrowser tool to delete a record.

+add a field called DestinationFolder to the TaskConfig model, and rename the Directory field to SourceFolder.

+Update the Tasks page so I can also see the tasks as a list.

+can you make the task execution logs table more flexible.
+I want to be able to hide or show columns.

 load the TaskConfig records from the database, namespace = cronplus, database = cronplus Use the root username, password = root
 The model of the taskconfig records look like this: